hlandau/ncdocs/domain-names.md

         of the logical content of the Digest field (RFC 4034 s.
 5.1.4) of the corresponding DS record.

         The textual expression of this field in RFC 4034 uses hex encoding.
         Therefore this field must be converted to the correct form by decoding it and reencoding it using base64.
-The base64 encoding shall be performed as described in RFC 4648.
-        The encoded string shall be in canonical form as specified in RFC 4648 s.
-3.5.
-        The standard alphabet shall be used, as described in RFC 4648 s.
-4. The "URL-safe" encoding shall NOT be used.

     Examples: